 You might be criticized for having an endowment or for having an endowment that seems too large.
 Some renowned universities have come under attack for growing huge endowments while claiming not to have funds for other uses.

 First, reflect on how much you want to have in your endowment ultimately.
 You might look at the amount of money needed to fund your organization annually.
-You know that some of that money comes through your regular fundraising efforts and some through fees from your clients.
+Consider all the sources of your income from fees for services, to donations, to product sales.

 How much do you want to come from your endowment?
-One expert recommends that you have at least three times your annual operating budget as a minimum endowment.
+One expert, Andrea Kihlstedt, writing for Guidestar, suggests nonprofits have at least twice their annual operating budget as a minimum endowment.

 You can start an endowment with any amount of money, however small.
 But to build an endowment of any size is a long-term project.
 You will need to cultivate donors over time since many endowment gifts come as a result of a bequest when a donor dies.